What do you think about when you are lying awake at 2am, or 3am or 4am?

 A full night’s sleep helps you to build and retain muscle.
 It is also necessary for weight management too.

-The lower that melatonin is before you go to bed and the lower it stays overnight, the more awake you feel.
 The more awake you feel, the busier your brain and the more hot flushes you have …. night after night, it happens … and over time, your brain and your hormones are now reading this as your ‘new normal’.

 That’s why in the MyMT ‘Transform Me’ weight loss programme and the MyMT Circuit Breaker symptom-reduction programme, the first module you listen to is simply called ‘Sleep All Night’.
 Without this precious sleep, your body doesn’t burn fat.

-The term ‘Circadian’ means “about a day” so our circadian rhythms are daily fluctuations in our biology that can become messed up as we transition through menopause.
 This internal clock, which gradually becomes established during the first months of life, controls the daily ups and downs of biological patterns, including body temperature, blood pressure, and the release of hormones.

 Circadian rhythms make people’s desire for sleep strongest between midnight and dawn, and to a lesser extent in mid-afternoon.

-But our changing menopause hormones cause disruption to our normal circadian rhythms, so as we transition into or through menopause, then it’s really important to restore this biological rhythm and make adjustments to get us back sleeping all night.
-If we don’t, then over time, our brain and body start to read this 2-3am ‘awake’ period as ‘normal’.
+But the changing menopause hormones cause disruption to normal circadian rhythms, so as women transition into or through menopause, then it’s really important to restore this biological rhythm and make adjustments to get back to sleeping all night.

 But here’s the thing – because hormones in the body all work in harmony with each other, when your reproductive hormones change as you go into menopause, your other hormones start to adjust to re-balance the body.
 Especially hormones that control your blood pressure, heat regulation, stress levels and moods.